 Many world-renowned seed banks are overseas in the Netherlands, the UK, Spain, and other countries where cannabis laws are less restricted.
 Seed banks provide seeds from a variety of different breeders.

-In states with adult-use legalization, you can buy seeds within your own state, either at a dispensary or through a specific seed company’s website.
+In states with adult-use legalization or a medical marijuana program, you can buy seeds within your own state, either at a dispensary or through a specific seed company’s website.

 Researching cannabis seeds online